 It seemed like the only reason why he was there was just to dig up dirt.

-And that so where does this go from here?
+So where does this go from here?

-Tom Fenton, you know, I I guess at some point you're probably already making your list of you know Freedom of information act requests for all the corruption that took place here, but that's a year from now that we'll have you back on and oh remember Tom Fitton filed that a year ago and he announced it on the program.
+Tom Fitton, you know, I guess at some point you're probably already making your list of, you know, Freedom of Information Act requests for all the corruption that took place here, but that's a year from now that we'll have you back on.

-Then you've got the attorney general Barr giving what I thought was the most unbelievable speech ever by an attorney general as he talked about, you know, how he loves our constitutional institution and how unfortunate it is that we have now seen a steady encroachment on presidential authority and goes into what the framers and our founders believed.
+Then you've got the Attorney General Barr giving what I thought was the most unbelievable speech ever by an attorney general as he talked about, you know, how he loves our constitutional institution and how unfortunate it is that we have now seen a steady encroachment on presidential authority and goes into what the framers and our founders believed and then goes into a very,

-And then goes into a very, very, very profound diatribe, even if you want to call it that, is how they have tried to destroy this president.
+very, very profound diatribe, even, if you want to call it that, is how they have tried to destroy this president.

-And he's describing the people in the highest, you know, when he talks about the resistance, the fact of the matter is that the waging the scorched earth, no holds barred war of resistance against this administration.
+The fact of the matter is that they're waging the scorched earth, no holds barred war of resistance against this administration.

-I was pretty profound to me.
+And I was pretty profound to me.

-And you kind of see this in the desperate attacks on the presidency through this coup process where they're suggesting the president doesn't have a right to hire and fire ambassadors, remove them from positions, doesn't have a right to set policy.
+Yeah, and you kind of see this in the desperate attacks on the presidency through this coup process where they're suggesting the president doesn't have a right to hire and fire ambassadors, remove them from positions, doesn't have a right to set policy.

 The deep state should be setting the policy.

-And this is something that whether or not he's ultimately impeached, and I don't even think that's for sure, given the weakness of these hearings.
+And this is something that whether or not he's ultimately impeached, I don't even think that's for sure, given the weakness of these hearings.

-So it's a real damage to our Republican form of government and and uh uh the attorney general placed it in a broader historical context that it involves the deep state, involves the judiciary, and it involves uh Congress and the Constitution and the people's right to govern themselves by electing the president and allowing him to do his job as being undermined.
+And the Attorney General placed it in a broader historical context that it involves the deep state, involves the judiciary, and it involves Congress and the Constitution and the people's right to govern themselves by electing the president and allowing him to do his job is being undermined.

 Sean, if you want to be a part of the program, we'll get to your calls coming up next half hour.

-Uh an amazing Hannity tonight.
+An amazing Hannity tonight.

-We're gonna rip this thing apart.
+We're going to rip this thing apart.

 It was a disaster today.